jrcampos358/project-checkpoint/README.md

 ## Prerequisites

-You should have mvn (maven), node and npm executables in the path.
+You should have Java 11, mvn (maven), node and npm executables in the path.

 You also need Postman/SoapUI to invoke the Rest API to create DB entries.